 However, can babies drink cold milk if you decide to put your milk in the refrigerator?
 Will cold milk irritate your little one or upset their digestive system?
-And can babies drink any other kind of milk other than breast milk or formula in their first year?
+And can babies drink any other kind besides breast milk or formula in their first year?

-These are all valid questions and we will explore them all in this guide.
-To start, let's take a look at the composition of human breast milk and how it compares to formula.
+These are all valid questions, and we will explore them all in this guide.
+To start, let's look at the composition of human breast milk and how it compares to formula.
 Then, we can see how this composition changes once the milk is chilled.

 What Is Breast Milk

 Breast milk is the perfect combination of vitamins and minerals that all work together to provide nutrients to your child.
-Babies need solely milk up to 6 months of age and by that point, you can start to introduce certain types of solid food into your baby's diet.
-When your baby is around 1 year, you may start to introduce other types of milk such as goat or cow milk, although you may have given your little one goat milk formula from the start.
+Babies need solely milk up to 6 months of age, and by that point, you can start introducing certain types of solid food into your baby's diet.
+When your baby is around one year, you may begin to introduce other types of milk, such as goat or cow milk, although you may have given your little one goat milk formula from the start.

-What makes breast milk unique is that a woman's body creates the milk in a particular way that allows her child to get all the nutrients it needs.
-Because of this, the composition of breast milk from different women is slightly different, depending on the needs of their children and what the mother eats / takes in.
-However, this difference is not so significant that it would prevent a woman from breastfeeding another woman's child which is a common practice in certain cultures.
+What makes breast milk unique is that a woman's body creates it in a way that allows her child to get all the nutrients it needs.
+Because of this, the composition of breast milk from different women is slightly different, depending on the needs of their children and what the mother eats/takes in.
+However, this difference is not so significant that it would prevent a woman from breastfeeding another woman's child, a common practice in certain cultures.